ruby-bindgen

 Finally generate bindings by running the command:

-ruby-bindgen rice-bindings.yaml
+ruby-bindgen /path/to/bindings.yaml

 Naming Conventions